usnistgov/vlincs-test-harness/leaderboards/README.md

   + Click on 'Create Credentials'
   + Choose 'OAuth Client ID'
   + Choose 'Other' as 'Application type'
-  + Set 'Name' to 'VLINCs'
+  + Set 'Name' to 'VLINCS'
   + Click on 'Save' or 'Create'

 	Creates 'OAuth client' and gives 'Client ID' and 'Client Secret',